prikhi/pencil/README.md

 The build script is currently broken for Mac OS X :(

-### Firefox
+### Firefox Extension

-Pencil can be installed as an Extension to Firefox, instead of a standalone app.
-To build the addon's `XPI` file:
+Pencil can be installed as Firefox Extension, instead of a standalone application.
+To build the extension's `XPI` file:
 ```bash

 cd build